 - a.
-The monthly budget and Disbursement Report - b.
+The monthly Budget and Disbursement Report - b.
 The School's Annual Report - c.
-The School's Year-End Financial Statement - d.
+The School's Year-End Financial Statement

+- d.
 The School's Annual Independent Financial Audit - 3.
-Millage Levy, if applicable

-- The Sponsor may, at its discretion, provide additional funding to the School via any applicable capital outlay or operating millage levied by the Sponsor. - 4.
+Millage Levy, if applicable - The Sponsor may, at its discretion, provide additional funding to the School via any applicable capital outlay or operating millage levied by the Sponsor. - 4.
 The Sponsor shall retain an administrative fee of 5% of the available funds as defined previously for the administration of the Charter.
 For high performing charter schools as defined in ch.2011-232 the Sponsor shall only withhold a 2% administrative fee.
-The Sponsor may charge the school an administrative fee in an amount not to exceed the maximum rate allowed under §1002.33(20), Florida Statutes.
-The difference between the total administrative fee calculation and the amount of the administrative fee withheld may only be used for capital outlay purchases specified in §1013.62(2), Florida Statutes.
+The Sponsor shall only withhold the administrative fee for enrollment up to and including 250 students.
+For charter schools with a population of 251 or more students the difference between the total administrative fee calculation and the amount of the administrative fee withheld may only be used for capital outlay purchases specified in §1013.62(2), Florida Statutes.
 Service provided under the appropriate administrative fee shall include processing the application and the academic and financial monitoring required of the Sponsor by law.
-Also included in this fee are the following Sponsor services: pony delivery system, FTE and State data reporting, student reassignments, processing of teacher certification data, professional development system, teacher/principal evaluation system, the student progress monitoring assessment system, information services, and procurement of materials through the purchasing warehouse.
+Also included in this fee are the following Sponsor services: pony delivery system, FTE and State data reporting, student reassignments, processing of teacher certification data, teacher/principal evaluation system, the professional development registration system, the student progress monitoring assessment system, PALS system, Connect Ed, ESD Program, information services, emergency notification services, and procurement of materials through the purchasing warehouse.
 If the School requests services from the Sponsor beyond those stated above, the Sponsor and the School will enter into a separate written agreement approved by both parties.
-If goods and services are made available to the School under such agreements they shall be provided at a rate no greater than the Sponsor's actual cost, unless otherwise agreed.
+If goods and services are made available to revenue disbursement to the School.

+School under such agreements, they shall be provided at a rate no greater than the Sponsor's actual cost, unless otherwise agreed.
 The funds required to provide these services will be deducted from the School's revenue disbursements.

-The Sponsor shall provide the distribution of funds reconciliation with each revenue disbursement to the School.
+The Sponsor shall provide the distribution of funds reconciliation with each